 If you've read Chapter Five, remember the part where Salth details Alex first coming to her to learn magic?
-I actually went back to this one, single comic, the sole time I ever drew Matt and Alex at this age, to get Alex and Matt's childhood outfits.
+I actually went back to this one, single comic, the sole time I ever drew Matt and Alex at this age, to get their childhood outfits.
 Bet you never even noticed that, did you?
 Which makes me wonder why I did it in the first place, but hey, someone probably went back and checked.
 Like me.

 Magic in the DoM is just another talent.
 It's something literally anyone can learn, if they've got the right mind for it.
 I don't mean "have the right mind for it" as in "chosen or blessed to be a mage", I mean it in the same way you might or might not just have the right mind to understand computer science or some other talent like that.
 I sincerely hope you don't say I'm chosen or blessed just because I understand computers and computer science.
+That would just be weird.

-So, since magic is, to some extent, "understandable" in this world (in a very vague sense of the term), it makes sense that Matt can catch on to certain things over time, like the enchantment on the doorknob earlier, or this sort of illusion.
+So, since magic is, to some extent, "understandable" in this world (in a very general sense of the term), it makes sense that Matt can catch on to certain things over time, like the enchantment on the doorknob earlier, or this sort of illusion, even if he doesn't study magic himself.
 It helps that it's a simple prank, one which Alex played on him when she was first learning magic, which counts as the third clue.